faceless-ui/modal/README.md

 # React Modal

 A highly configurable, a11y-enabled library for creating dialogs, drawers, popups, popovers, mega-menus, light-boxes, etc, etc, etc. Modals...with fancy names.
-This library is agnostic in every way, and so provides no visual style.
+This library is agnostic in both structure and style.
 You decide what it does, how it works, how it looks...and ultimately what its called.

 ## Highlights

-- #### Modularization
+- #### Modular
   Get creative with your setup.
 Create a modal from anywhere with [Modal](./src/Modal.README.md) or [asModal](./src/asModal/README.md).
-Interact with a modal from anywhere with [useModal](./src/useModal/README.md) or [withModal](./src/useModal/README.md) — or quickly control them with the [Modal Toggler](./src/ModalToggler/README.md).
+Interact with a modal from anywhere with [useModal](./src/useModal/README.md) or [withModal](./src/useModal/README.md) — or quickly control them with [ModalToggler](./src/ModalToggler/README.md).
 Integrate into existing apps, retrofit existing components, and have fun.

-- #### Accessibility
+- #### Accessible
   Shipped fully accessible.
-[Modal Provider](./src/ModalProvider/README.md#accessibility), [asModal](./src/asModal/README.md#accessibility), and [ModalToggler](./src/ModalToggler/README.md#accessibility) strictly follow the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines on [modal dialogs](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).
+[ModalProvider](./src/ModalProvider/README.md#accessibility), [asModal](./src/asModal/README.md#accessibility), and [ModalToggler](./src/ModalToggler/README.md#accessibility) strictly follow the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines on [modal dialogs](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).
 You can also [customize anything](#agnostic-dom).

-- #### Portaling
+- #### Contextual
-  Keep your modal content contextual.
+  Leave your content put.
 Stop lifting state and drilling props, or throwing into [Redux](https://redux.js.org/).
-Just render the [Modal Container](./src/ModalContainer/README.md) anywhere in your app as a descendent of the [Modal Provider](./src/ModalProvider/README.md), and render your modal anywhere else.
+Render [ModalContainer](./src/ModalContainer/README.md) anywhere in your app as a descendent of the [ModalProvider](./src/ModalProvider/README.md) to have your modal portal into.
 Also helpful in dealing with CSS stacking contexts.

-- #### Routing
+- #### Router Ready
   Control any modal with the URL.
 Share direct links, open on load, or navigate with the back button.
 Opt-in to use the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 Using [Next.js](https://nextjs.org/), [Gatsby](https://www.gatsbyjs.org/), or some other framework?
 Easily [use those routers](./src/ModalProvider/README.md#routing) instead.

-- ####  CSS Classes
+- #### Faceless UI
+  Applies no visual style, but encourages you to do so.
 Target any element and any state without additional legwork.
 [BEM](http://getbem.com/) classes come shipped.
-Transition classes too, using [React Transition Group](https://reactcommunity.org/react-transition-group/).
+Transition classes too, using [react-transition-group](https://reactcommunity.org/react-transition-group/).
 Build literally any modal experience, and start challenging your designers for a change.

 - #### Agnostic DOM
   Take complete control over the DOM.
 Things like custom markup, accessibility, or additional event handling.
 Everything beyond core functionality is [extendable](https://www.npmjs.com/package/@trbl/react-html-element).